gbv/aREF/aref.md

 # Introduction

 This document defines an encoding of [*RDF graphs*] called **another RDF encoding form (aREF)**.
-The encoding combines and simplfies best parts of existing RDF serializations [Turtle], [JSON-LD], and [RDF/JSON].
-In contrast to these formats, RDF data in aREF is not serialized as a Unicode string but encoded as a [*list-map-structure*], as known from the type system of most programming languages and from data structuring languages such as JSON and YAML.
+The encoding combines and simpilfies parts of existing RDF serializations [Turtle], [JSON-LD], and [RDF/JSON].
+In contrast to these formats, RDF data in aREF is not serialized as a Unicode string but encoded as a [*list-map-structure*], as known from the type system of most programming languages and from data structuring languages such as [JSON] and [YAML].

 This specification of aREF is hosted in a public git repository at <{GITHUB}>, written in in [Pandoc’s